 If profit is the most important word in the business world then trust must run it a very close second.
-In the new collaborative economy the trust between businesses and their trading partners is key to their ability to move forward as one with transparency.
+In the deal economy the trust between businesses and their trading partners is key to their ability to move forward as one with transparency over their deals.

-Tesco’s accounting scandal has brought the importance of the collaborative economy and the consequences of falling short in collaborative business planning into focus.
+Tesco’s accounting scandal has brought the importance of the deal economy and the consequences of falling short in collaborative business planning into focus.

 The £263 million profit overstatement that created the eye of Tesco's current financial storm surrounded these supplier payments, and sparked an investigation from the Financial Conduct Authority that has since escalated to a matter for the Serious Fraud Office.